-Finding the right hair product can be a pain and with the variety of hairstyles, let alone the millions of unique hair types, it’s often a case of trial and error.
-With men’s hair products getting more expensive each year, most of us can’t afford to keep trying products, only to throw them away after a single use.
+Finding the right hair product can be a pain and with so many different hairstyle, let alone the millions of unique hair types, it’s often a case of trial and error.
+With men’s hair products getting more expensive each year, most of us can’t afford to keep trialling products, only to throw them away a week later.

 That’s why we decided to create this series of buyers guides, dedicated to educating you on the products and recommending the ones that we think are likely the best for most people.
 At the end of this article you should be ready to purchase the best pomade, and hopefully you’ll be happy with your choice.

 In a Rush?
 Check Out Our Top Pick:

 Pomade is a type of hair product that is usually either water or petroleum based.
 Pomades with a petroleum base are the original and most common type.
 These have an extremely greasy look and feel to them, perfect for hairstyles like a classic side part of slick back.

 The second kind is water based and these are usually a little less shiny and greasy.
 They are also far easier to wash out of your hair because they don’t include petroleum.

 Pomades are designed to give you the slick, old school look, but unlike gel they won’t dry hard or stiff.
 Instead, it will hold tight but still be very malleable and touchable.